noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.Chl.ERD.timeseries.

 The average chlorophyll concentration over time across the Sanctuary.
 Chlorophyll concentration is a measure of productivity by phytoplankton, the plant base of the food chain in the ocean.
-The gray bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the gray bar.
+The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.
 In the figure, the dark green line is the average chlorophyll concentration.
 The lighter green area indicates the range of that chlorophyll concentration across the Sanctuary (with the area showing everything but the lowest 5% and the highest 5% of the data).

 ### Details